 Tunisia: Engaging Tunisian Youth to Achieve the MDGs

-i) Enhancing national and regional capacities to develop, implement, coordinate and monitor regional employment and migration policies and programs; and
+- To enhance national and regional capacities to develop, implement, coordinate and monitor regional employment and migration policies and programs; and

-ii) Promoting innovative entrepreneurship and job creation schemes, including a circular migration mechanism for the targeted youth of the pilot regions.
+- To promote innovative entrepreneurship and job creation schemes, including a circular migration mechanism for the targeted youth of the pilot regions.

 Main achievements included:

 - Regional action plans for youth employment were developed in the three targeted governorates.
 These action plans were the results of a series of public-private dialogues.